 Once you have submitted your Application for Graduation, a Student Academic Specialist will audit your records and work with your academic advisor to clarify the remaining requirements you need to complete your degree.
 You will receive notification of your final graduation requirements via email.

-Most certificate students apply for the MSCS program during Winter or Spring quarter.
-Students will need to maintain a B average in the certificate courses to qualify for the MSCS program.
+Most certificate students apply for the MSCS program before their final quarter.
+Students need meet certain requirements, including maintaining a B average in their Certificate courses, to qualify for admission the MSCS program.